uwcse440/web-cse440-au14/_assignments/assignment4/index.md

 {% if page.link_project4b != nil %}<{{ page.link_project4b }}>{% else %}`Catalyst link to be added`{% endif %}

-    You do not need to submit a write-up for this assignment, but be sure to keep updating your “running write-up” (started in [assignment 3](../assignment3), updated in [assignment 4](#final_everything)) as details of your project evolve.

 ### Grading

 This milestone will be graded on a scale of __8 points__: